AbhyudayGandhi/MUC/Guides/Guide_to_test_lidar.md

 # Guide to test Lidar

-#### Note - Clone this repo and copy the lidar-test folder onto your laptop workspace and connect the lidar to your laptop
+#### Note - Clone this repo and copy the lidar_test folder onto your laptop workspace and connect the lidar to your laptop

 ### Check if you can detect ttyUSB0 (This is what lidar is mostly connected to)
 ```